How to Easily Test for Lead Paint

 The moral of the story boys and girls is to use your head to detect lead!
 Spend a few bucks to purchase your own 3M LeadCheck Swabs.
 You’ll have the results in seconds and avoid costly testing.

-I contacted our county’s solid waste management department and was told that our landfill can accept lead painted furniture as long as the lead paint is not in liquid, fine chips or powder form.
+I contacted our county’s solid waste management department and was told that our landfill can accept lead-painted furniture as long as the lead paint is not in liquid, fine chips, or powder form.
 They told me I don’t need to bag it, but I did anyway because I don’t want anyone to accidentally be exposed.
-And I am fearful that a curbside treasure hunter may unknowingly take home my lead laden pedestal.
+Plus, I am fearful that a curbside treasure hunter may unknowingly take home my lead-laden pedestal.

-I also called the National Lead Information Center and asked about my green cabinet that had tested positive for lead paint (but the paint is in good shape.)
-The representative told me that I can coat the cabinet in polyurethane to protect myself and my kids.
-I will definitely not sand it which would cause the lead particles to become airborne.
+I also called the National Lead Information Center and asked about my green cabinet that had tested positive for lead paint (where the paint wasn’t chipping.)
+The representative told me that I can coat the cabinet in a few coats of a topcoat (like polyurethane or polyacrylic) to protect myself and my kids.
+I will definitely not sand it, which would cause the lead particles to become airborne.
 Instead I’ll gently clean the surface with a disposable wipe.
 Then once it is dry I will coat it with multiple layers of polyurethane.

 She did recommend having my children tested for lead in their system.
-Unfortunately the most accurate test requires a blood draw from a vein. ;-( Ouch.
+Unfortunately, the most accurate test requires a blood draw.